Dirty 30: Production

 The film was shot in Santa Clarita and Los Angeles, both in California.

 Release and reception

 The film was released on 23 September 2016 in select theatres in the United States, and on Digital HD.
 It was later released on DVD in Target on the 27th of September.

 The film was met with mixed reviews.
 S. Johanna Robledo of Common Sense Media gave the film three stars out of five, saying "it does mostly work, largely thank to great chemistry between its three female leads."

+Mamrie Hart's performance won the film a Streamy Award for "Acting in a Comedy" at the 7th Streamy Awards in 2017, with the film also securing nominations in the "Ensemble" and "Feature" categories.